peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

         - Update citation information now GigaScience paper is out. v0.1.06 - Now depends on ``package_blast_plus_2_2_31`` in ToolShed.
-        - Tests updated for BLAST+ 2.2.31 instead of BLAST+ 2.2.30.
+        - Tests updated for BLAST+ 2.2.31 instead of BLAST+ 2.2.30. v0.1.07 - Re-enabled some ``*.loc`` file tests (these had not been supported on the Tool Shed test framework, but that is not currently in use).
+        - Fixed macro problem with version field in blastxml_to_tabular.xml (contribution from Bjoern Gruening and Daniel Blankenberg).
 ======= ======================================================================